Skip to content Skip to navigation

 Teaching / Training Bi-monthly Discussions

-Join us for a members' discussion from UNCG's Research / Scholarship Sub-Committee Chairs
+Collaborative Governance and Democracy: Members from UNCG's Research / Scholarship Sub-Committee Chairs (May 2023)

 Collaborative governance nests within the U.S. constitutional system.
 Collaborative governance has been used to develop and implement policy on numerous public issues and at numerous institutional levels (federal, state, regional, local).
 Collaborative governance sometimes supplements and sometimes replaces conventional governance processes.
 Both the U.S. constitutional system and collaborative governance processes assert grounding in democratic principles.
 There is a perception that conventional governance processes are often ill-suited for addressing “wicked problems” – complex public problems that are adaptive and systemic – and that collaborative governance offers a way for communities to grapple inclusively and productively toward constructive interventions to move forward.
 Historically, collaborative governance has emerged from and in contexts in which “nothing else worked.”